 Navy shipbuilding is a market segment most dominated by two large corporations: General Dynamics (GD) and Huntington Ingalls Industries (HII).
-When the builders of the Littoral Combat Ship (LCS) are added to the five shipyards of these two corporations, we have eight shipyards building the large majority of the Fleet.
+When the builders of the Littoral Combat Ship (LCS) are added to the five shipyards of these two corporations, we have seven shipyards building the large majority of the Fleet.
 These principal Navy shipbuilders construct aircraft carriers, submarines, complex surface combatants and the large auxiliary ships of the Fleet.
 HII's Newport News Shipbuilding and GD's Electric Boat build our nuclear class vessels.
-HII's Ingalls Shipyard and GD's Bath Iron Works build the destroyer class ships, and HII's Ingalls and Avondale build the amphibious warships that transport the U.S. Marine Corps.
+HII's Ingalls Shipyard and GD's Bath Iron Works build the destroyer class ships, and HII's Ingalls builds the amphibious warships that transport the U.S. Marine Corps.
 Fincantieri Marinette and Austal USA build the LCS.
 Finally, GD's National Steel and Shipbuilding Company (NASSCO) on the west coast, specializes in the larger, complex auxiliary and support ships as well as large commercial vessel construction.

 The government segment of the U.S. shipyard complex also includes four government-owned and government-operated shipyards: Portsmouth, Pearl Harbor, Puget Sound and Norfolk Naval Shipyards, all of which are nuclear capable.
 These yards are used only for repair, maintenance and modernization of naval vessels.

 Mid-tier shipyards build various Coast Guard vessels, a variety of auxiliary ships for the U.S. Navy, National Oceanographic and Atmospheric Administration (NOAA) research ships and U.S. Army inter-theater transport vessels.
 These mid-tier shipyards are also engaged in building a wide variety of commercial vessels.